 There has been a surge of research into various neurobiological underpinnings of consciousness in the past decade.
 The theories regarding this complex phenomenon have not yet come to converge into a standarised deterministic theory that can be used to correctly direct consciousness models.

-Most of the approaches regarding consciousness study are developed around EEG signal or derivates, such as (Patlatzoglou K, 2020 Jul), who uses 3D Convolutional Neural Networks to assess the state of consciousness of the patient using raw EEG.
+Most of the approaches regarding the study of consciousness have been developed around the raw EEG signal or derived parameters, such as (Patlatzoglou K, 2020 Jul), who uses 3D Convolutional Neural Networks to assess the state of consciousness of the patient using raw EEG.

 Another interesting State of The Art approach comes from (Jesus Pujol, 2021) who proposes fMRI BOLD imaging combined with a repetitive task to assess the effect of some parameters like age, sex and propofol in a LoC survival analysis.